 How to reduce your e-waste impact

 Information about the impact of smartphones can be overwhelming.
-Luckily, there are several things you can do to reduce your carbon footprint in this area.
+But there are some simple, practical things you can do to reduce your carbon footprint – from the way you use your phone, to extending your device’s lifespan, to recycling.

 Tips for cutting down on smartphone screen time:

-• Use one screen at a time.
-It’s tempting to scroll while you’re watching TV, for example, but this can be overstimulating for your brain (plus you miss what’s happening in the show or film).
+Use one screen at a time.
+It’s tempting to scroll your smartphone while you’re watching TV, but as well as being hard work for your brain you’re consuming more energy too.

-• Don’t automatically upgrade your device as soon as you’re able to.
-If your current smartphone is still working well you can keep it in circulation for longer.
-It’s thought that if every phone sold this year was used for a third longer, we’d prevent carbon emissions equivalent to Ireland’s annual emissions.
+Don’t automatically upgrade your device as soon as you’re able to.
+If your current smartphone is still working well, why not just keep it in circulation for longer?
+The Restart Project estimates that if the lifespan of every phone sold in a year was extended by one third, we could prevent an amount of carbon emissions equal to Ireland’s annual emissions.

-Most phones have an average lifespan of two years, thanks to contracts and upgrades, but this can be increased with SIM-only contracts and a repair-first mindset.
+The lifespan of smartphones varies considerably between different manufacturers, contracts and upgrades, but can be increased with SIM-only contracts and a repair-first mindset.

 Repair your phone